 Undead Author: The Dread Pirate Roberts takes no prisoners.
 (In the original novel, it's explained that this doesn't mean he kills everybody: he kills anybody who resists, but anybody who hands over their valuables without resistance gets to go free — and spread the word, so that the next set of victims are less likely to resist.)

-Unreliable Voiceover: "Fezzik took great care in reviving Inigo."
-This is said as Fezzik shoves Inigo's head into alternating basins of hot and cold water.
-Repeatedly.
+Unreliable Voiceover: "Fezzik took great care in reviving Inigo," is said as Fezzik dunks Inigo's head into alternating basins of hot and cold water.
+Several times.

 Unusually Uninteresting Sight: All of one person other than the main characters seems to notice the eerie, overlapping scream that's loud enough to be heard all over Florin.
 And he just turns his head slightly before walking on, all of the other peasants blithely ignoring it.
 Of course, Inigo has to tell Fezzik to stop and listen before the giant acknowledges it, so it might simply not be as loud to the characters as it is to the viewers.